 There are lovely gift shops, kitchen shops and toys shops, and a providore too.
 I am realising that one morning will not be enough at all, so today will just be about a couple of cafes.

-The photo above shows the inside of the Billot De Boucher cafe, a riot of stripes and spots, and a fine place to settle in for a cup of tea.
+The photo above shows the inside of the now-closed Billot De Boucher cafe, a riot of stripes and spots, and a fine place to settle in for a cup of tea.
 There’s also a shop selling French homewares.

 I hear it is very busy at weekends, but I am visiting on a sunny winter’s day in the late morning and it’s quiet.